Characters in the horror movie Us. Spoilers will be unmarked. Read at your own risk.

 - Handy Cuffs: She has to handcuff herself to the table at Red's demand, which she manages to slip (although not without a great deal of athleticism/difficulty), and kills many Tethered with cuffs hanging from her wrists.

 - Handy Feet: She escapes using them while her hands are handcuffed to the table by managing to grab a fire poker with her feet.

-- Love Martyr: She feels some level of attachment towards Umbrae and Pluto as she is a Tethered herself, and is rather saddened when they both violently perish.
+- Love Martyr: She feels some level of attachment towards Umbrae and Pluto, as she is a Tethered herself, and is rather saddened when they both violently perish.

 - Murder Is the Best Solution: Crosses over with Boomerang Bigot, where she advocates to her family that they either have to run from or utterly exterminate the Tethered if they hope to survive against them.
 Notably, she says this before she ever gets her hands dirty killing one herself.
-Might be justified in that she knows the Tethered won't stop.
+This might be justified in that she knows the Tethered won't stop.